keghub/lambda-local-runner/README.md

 # AWS Lambda Local Runner
 This library helps you create a console application that hosts your AWS Lambda function so that you can easily debug its execution.
+This is important especially when working on a distributed system composed by several services and applications.

 **Note**: this works only with AWS Lambda functions based on the `dotnetcore2.0` runtime.